 Anniston is a tiny town located in the state of Missouri.
 With a population of 178 people and just one neighborhood, Anniston is the 520th largest community in Missouri.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Anniston is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Anniston isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Anniston are a mix of both white- and blue-collar jobs.
 Overall, Anniston is a town of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Anniston who work in office and administrative support (34.33%), food service (19.40%), and healthcare suport services (13.43%).

 The per capita income in Anniston in 2022 was $17,019, which is low income relative to Missouri and the nation.
 This equates to an annual income of $68,076 for a family of four.
 However, Anniston contains both very wealthy and poor people as well.
 Anniston also has one of the higher rates of people living in poverty in the nation, with 31.30% of its population below the federal poverty line.